sfigg/commercialization-public/docset/manufacture/mobile/optional-features-for-building-images.md

 </tr>
 <tr class="even">
 <td><p>MMOSLOADER_TEST</p></td>
 <td><p>This feature includes the BCD boot sequence configuration to support booting into MMOS in a test image.
 This feature also includes a pre-boot crash dump application and a pre-boot crash dump entry.
-For more information about MMOS, see [MMOS image definition](p_phManuRetail.mmos_image_definition).</p>
+For more information about MMOS, see <a href="mmos-image-definition.md">MMOS image definition</a>.</p>
 <div class="alert">
 <strong>Note</strong>
 <p>The following features are mutually exclusive; only one of them can be referenced in an OEMInput file: BOOTSEQUENCE_TEST, MMOSLOADER_TEST.</p>